Where to Sell Rare Coins | Rare Coin Buyer – Las Vegas, NV

 1861 Confederate States Half-Dollar

-In 1861, the Confederate States of America took control of the New Orleans Mint.
-However, without a reserve of precious metals, the South chose paper money over coinage to fund their war efforts.
-There were few Confederate cents, and half-dollars that were struck were virtually unknown until after the Civil War when they began to appear in private collections.
+In 1861, the Confederate States took over the New Orleans Mint.
+However, without an inventory of precious metals, the South chose paper money over coinage to fund their war efforts.
+A few Confederate coins—cents and half-dollars were minted during this time, and they were mostly unknown until after the civil war when the coins began appearing in private collections.

 1974 Aluminum Penny